aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 ### Time at the Orphanage

 {% include image.html
-    file="/assets/img/liberia-sorting-donations.jpg"
+    file: "/assets/img/liberia-sorting-donations.jpg"
-    alt="room with toys and other donations laid across tables and couches with open suitcases on the floor and two people organizing the items" caption="Sorting through the donations"
+    alt: "room with toys and other donations laid across tables and couches with open suitcases on the floor and two people organizing the items"
+    caption: "Sorting through the donations"
 %}

 When we had all gotten some rest, we started by going through all of the